Pulling force

 Pulling lubricants must be compatible with cable components and be applied while the cable is being pulled.
 Pre-lubrication of the conduit is recommended by some lubricant manufacturers.

-The approximate results display only the pulling forces at the end of the respective sections, while the forwand and backward direction tabs display the pulling forces all along the route.
+The approximate results display only the pulling forces at the end of the respective sections, while the forward and backward direction tabs display the pulling forces all along the route.
 The approximate results also use a simplified equation for bends, which does not consider the gravitational forces or the vertical elevations.

 Symbol